Elephant meat: Potential earnings

 Ranges begin at zero because not all elephant hunters take the meat; however, in the Republic of Congo sample, all of the reported kills resulted in at least some meat being taken.

 Cultural and religious practices

 Assamese scriptures prescribe various meats, including that of the elephant, to recover from illness and to stay in good health.

 Buddhist monks, however, are forbidden from eating elephant meat.
 Hindus also strictly avoid any contact with elephant meat due to the importance of the god Ganesha who is widely worshiped by Hindus.

+The Kalika Purana distinguishes bali (sacrifice), mahabali (great sacrifice), for the ritual killing of goats, elephant, respectively, though the reference to humans in Shakti theology is symbolic and done in effigy in modern times.

 Elephant meat is also forbidden by Jewish dietary laws because they do not have cloven hooves and they are not ruminants.
 Some scholars of Islamic dietary laws have ruled that it is forbidden for Muslims to eat elephant because elephants fall under the prohibited category of fanged or predatory animals.